phnmnl/cloud-deploy-kubenow/README.md

 and follow the instructions: [http://kubenow.readthedocs.io/en/stable/getting_started/bootstrap.html#bootstrap-on-openstack](http://kubenow.readthedocs.io/en/stable/getting_started/bootstrap.html#bootstrap-on-openstack) (name your image kubenow-cloudportal-01).

-    # When you have a kubenow-cloudportal-01 image, step back to cloud-deploy directory
+    # When you have a kubenow-v020a1 in your repo, step back to cloud-deploy directory
     cd ..

     # Now edit the test_env_vars... file